roddhjav/pass-import/README.md

 the main data (password, login, email, URL, group).
 This behaviour can be changed using the provided options.

-Pass import handles duplicates and is compatible with [browserpass][bp].
+Pass import handles duplicates and is compatible with [browserpass].
+It imports OTP secret in a way that is compatible with [pass-otp].

 **The following password managers are supported:**